Leather industry in Bangladesh

+Bangladesh experienced a notable surge in footwear exports to the United States, witnessing a significant increase of 64.40% to reach $451.40 million, compared to $274.58 million in 2021.
+This growth can be attributed to US buyers shifting their sourcing preferences from China and Vietnam.
+As per data from the US Department of Commerce, Bangladesh's leather footwear exports to the US market also witnessed a substantial rise of 63.25% in 2022, reaching $406.49 million, compared to $249 million in the previous year.

 Set up of tannery industry in Bangladesh

-The first tannery in what is now Bangladesh was set up at Narayanganj sometime in the 1940s by a businessman R.P.
-Shaha.
+The first tannery in what is now Bangladesh was set up at Narayanganj sometime in the 1940s by the businessman Ranada Prasad Saha.
 The tannery was later shifted to Hazaribagh area in Dhaka.
 In 1965, there were 30 tanneries in Dhaka.
 After the independence of Bangladesh, Bangladesh Government acquired all 30 tanneries.
 The industry had a significant development in 1970s.

 Situation

 Increasing interest from buyers has opened up an opportunity for footwear and leather industries of Bangladesh.
 The production of leather-made items has been increasing in the country.
 The sector has the potential for becoming the second largest foreign currency earner after ready-made garments.
 Industry analysts believe that Bangladesh's over one billion footwear industry has the potential to grow to a 15-billion dollar vibrant industry within a decade.

 According to EPB data, the leather industry has crossed the record $1-billion mark in 2012–13.
 Bangladesh earned $1.29 billion from exports of leather, leather goods and footwear in 2013–14 fiscal.
 The export target for 2014–15 has been set with an increase by 4.2 per cent.
 This rate of growth needs to be progressively accelerated to attain the target of $5 billion in 2020.
 Exports of leather and leather goods crossed $1 billion for the second year in fiscal 2014–15, according to data from the Export Promotion Bureau.